moonbeam-foundation/moonbeam/types-bundle/README.md

 # Moonbeam Types Bundle

-Exports npm package `@moonbeam-network/types-bundle`, formated as per polkadot-js specification to use with the app or the API.
+Exports npm package `@moonbeam-network/types-bundle`, formatted as per polkadot-js specification to use with the app or the API.

 # Development